neuefische/web-exercises/sessions/css-animations/toast-animations/README.md

 - Assign different durations
 - Think of using delays

-> Also check out the handout.
-It holds some answers to the questions that may come to you.
+> Also check out the handout if you have questions!

 ## Task 2